Funding: One Name, Several Meanings

 Looking at the neatly organized projects on the screen, I find myself wondering about the stories behind their creation.

-“Why did Maker choose crowdfunding?
-What does crowdfunding mean to Maker?”
+“Why did the creator choose crowdfunding?
+What does crowdfunding mean to the creator?”

-In today’s exploration log, we’ll break down the reasons and motivations behind why makers launch crowdfunding campaignsinto four categories.
+In today’s exploration log, we’ll break down the reasons and motivations behind makers launching crowdfunding campaignsinto four categories.

-In Wadiz funding Wadiz, anyone can launch a project—but not just anyone can.
-Only after undergoing a rigorous review process that scrutinizes every detail—including whether the product is truly a world premiere and whether it can be delivered to backers—can a project proudly claim its spot among the “ongoing projects.”
+In Wadiz funding Wadiz, anyone can launch a project, but not just anyone can do so.
+Only after undergoing a rigorous review process—where we thoroughly examine whether the product is truly a world-first and whether it can be delivered to backers—can a project proudly take its place among the “ongoing projects.”

 If someone who truly understands crowdfunding culture were to bring a project that fits that culture, they’d probably say, “Launching aWadiz project was the easiest part.”
 But, “What exactly is crowdfunding culture?”
 (Me, Yeon Jin-guk, back when I first joined the company?), this might be a pretty demanding requirement.

 For makers who came here with “commerce” in mind, the process of launching a project is bound to be a series of surprises.
 You may even realize that your product isn’t quite a good fit for crowdfunding.
-That’s why I suspect that even if you aren’t preparing a campaign for any particular reason, the process itself will naturally add meaning to it.
+That’s why I suspect that even if you aren’t preparing a campaign for any particular reason, the process itself will naturally give it new meaning.

-“What does crowdfunding mean to you, Maker?
+“What does crowdfunding mean to you as a creator?
 Please share your thoughts!”

-I wanted to go see him right away and ask, but since I am an adult in the Land of Eastern Etiquette, I decided to look for clues among the crowdfunding projects instead.
+I wanted to go see him right away and ask, but since I am an adult in the Land of Eastern Courtesy, I decided to look for clues among the crowdfunding projects instead.

-※ Please note that the descriptions of the sample projects and funding below may differ from the actual intentions of the creators.
+※ Please note that the descriptions of the sample projects and funding below may differ from the actual intentions of the makers.

-The Power of Communication 1: Funding Attracts Fans
+The Power of Communication 1: Fundraising Attracts Fans

 Funding List